 This group letter, also sent in January, signed by the American Financial Services Association, the Consumer Mortgage Coalition, and the Mortgage Bankers Association made its point bluntly: "We strongly believe that the name of the card issuer should not be disclosed in the credit card complaint database or in the CFPB’s public reports.
 There is no public policy purpose served by the release of data by issuer.
-Disclosing the names of individual card issuers serves only as fodder for plaintiff attorneys."
+Disclosing the names of individual card issuers serves only as fodder for commercial litigation lawyer new haven ct."

 Overall, the agency said it had received nine letters from 11 industry groups, as well as a credit union.
 The agency also received comments in favor of the public database, from groups such Americans for Financial Reform, a coalition of consumer and labor organizations, and this one from the open government group OMB Watch.

 To protect their privacy, CFPB will not publish the identities of the consumers making a complaint; however zip code information will be included so the data can be mapped.
 The data also includes information about whether and how the institution in question resolved the complaint.